alepoptosis/covid_model/README.md

 - Changed initial-inf and lockdown-threshold from absolute values to population percentages to help scaling during world size tests
 - Changed initial infecteds from symptomatics to latents
+- Renamed modify-p-infect? as control-measures? for clarity
+- Decoupled isolation of symptomatics from lockdown, now isolation begins above a threshold and continues indefinitely.
+Note: fix occurence agents recover before the end of isolation period and continue isolating indefinitely (happens when lockdown off but isolation on)
+- Added separate thresholds for lockdown, control measures, and isolation of symptomatics